A simple guide to Marketing Automation for eCommerce Business

 Myth 2- Marketing Automation is Email Automation

-Automated email marketing is a part of the marketing automation, but it’s not everything a Marketing Automation Software offers.
+Automated email marketing is a part of marketing automation, but it’s not everything a Marketing Automation Software offers.
 Automated Email Marketing is not to be confused with the email blast campaigns that usually end up in the trash.

 Email Automation can help deliver personalized content specific to different types of audiences, provided they are properly segmented.